Family Food on the Table

 Ingredients

-• 3 pounds butternut squash, peeled and cut into 1/2-inch cubes
+• 3 lb. butternut squash, peeled, seeds and membranes removed and cut into ½-inch cubes

 • 3 tablespoons butter, divided

-• 1 cup plain Greek yogurt (I use nonfat.
-You could also sub sour cream.)
+• 1 cup plain Greek yogurt (see notes)

 • 1 teaspoon kosher salt